vgfang/vaulted/README.md

 ### vaults

-_Vaults_ are sqlite database files with sha-256 encrypted password table with master password.
+_Vaults_ are sqlite database files with sha-256 encrypted password table with vault password.

 Vault metadata and passwords are included a single file for easy transport / syncing.